SAP-archive/helm-broker/docs/11-security.md

 title: Security
 ---

-This document presents the ways to secure the Helm Broker on your cluster against possibile vulnerabilities.
+This document presents the ways to secure Helm Broker on your cluster against possible vulnerabilities.

 ## Authorize access to AddonsConfigurations